 When you put the wrap on, feel around the top and the legs to make sure it completely covers the nappy and nothing is sticking out, otherwise the wet will wick out onto clothes.

-You also get a choice of nappy wraps that fit birth to potty or sized options.
+You also get a choice of nappy wraps that fit 'birth to potty' or that come in different sizes as baby grows.
 Sized options are more expensive as you need to replace them as baby grows.
 The fit however is MUCH better at each stage which in turn makes them far more reliable.
 You are also spreading the wear across your nappy system so if you have more children the wraps will be in better condition.

 If you are on a budget don't compromise on the quality of your wrap but compromise on the nappy underneath.
 An excellent wrap will make even the cheapest nappy work.